Surrogacy in WA

 info@fertilitywa.com.au

-• Seeking independent legal advice
+• receive independent legal advice.

 Final approval for a surrogacy arrangement is decided by the Reproductive Technology Council.
 The best interests of any child are paramount when considering any surrogacy arrangement.